 – Try exercises such as yoga or meditation

 – Eat plenty of healthy foods and drink lots of water

-The next time you’re working out towards getting that dream bod (#fitspo #fitfam anyone?), remember that the benefits of exercise may go far beyond keeping you in shape or adding muscle tone, such as keeping your skin younger and reversing skin aging.
+The next time you’re working out (#fitspo #fitfam anyone?), remember that the benefits of exercise go beyond keeping you in shape or adding muscle tone.
+It also keeps your skin younger looking!

 Don’t let your efforts go to waste!
 If you prefer working out outdoors, ensure that you apply sunscreen as prolonged sun exposure can actually take away the benefits of the exercise.

 Not catching up them ZZZ’s can do a surprising number on your skin.
 When you deprive yourself of sleep, you’re actually depriving your brain, body and skin, of nourishment, as sleep can be seen as food for the body.
 With enough rest, your brain gets rid of 60% more toxins when you get the proper amount of sleep, and with proper rest, not only do you feel more refreshed when you get up, your skin also gets more #glowing in the morning.